 Mariners Care Charity Night

-ROOT SPORTS and the Seattle Mariners teamed up to host the eighth annual on-line tele-auction during the June 14th telecast to raise funds for Mariners Care.
+ROOT SPORTS and the Seattle Mariners will team up to host the ninth annual on-line tele-auction during the June 4th telecast to raise funds for Mariners Care.
 In 2018, the event raised over $78,000.

 Mariners Care Speed Pitch